 What’s wrong with traditional approaches?

 Traditional approaches to stop credential phishing rely only on classifying the phishing site before the user encounters it.
 So, if the organisation’s security products miss a new phishing site, there is nothing to stop the user entering their credentials.
 Palo Alto Networks Next Generation firewall PAN-OS 8.0 neutralises credential theft by providing prevention capabilities across the attack lifecycle to stop the theft and subsequent abuse of stolen credentials.
 The platform identifies and prevents attempts to steal credentials by stopping the submission of valid corporate credentials to illegitimate websites, and neutralises an attacker’s ability to use stolen credentials for lateral movement and network compromise by enforcing authentication policies at the network layer.
 Defending against cyberattacks is tough, especially when attackers pose as authenticated users on your network.
 Preventing credential-based attacks is not the struggle of tomorrow, it is the struggle of today.
-Learn more about how you can prevent this in your organisation:
+Tags: Cyber Security, Palo Alto Networks, Phishing

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.